AUSGov/business-registration/name-search-ck.md

 					<tr>
 						<td class="grey" colspan="2">
 							<p>
-								If you want to set up a website, you'll need to make sure you're eligible for some .au domains.
+								If you want to set up a website, you'll need to make sure you're <a href="https://www.auda.org.au/industry-information/au-domains/" target="_blank">eligible</a> for some .au domains.
 							</p>
 							<p>
 								Once you've chosen a domain name, you can register it with a registrar or reseller.